How to Develop Stellar Android Apps in Linux

 1. Open-source:

 Linux is an open-source operating system, which means that it is freely available to use, modify, and distribute.
-This makes it an ideal choice for developers who want to build apps without worrying about licensing fees.
+Linux-based open source control panel simplify Android app development with easy server management.

 2. Powerful command-line tools: